 These life-changing forceps deliveries can prompt the parents to file a medical malpractice lawsuit against the hospital or the doctor, especially for those who suspect a case of wrongdoing or negligence.
 With these lawsuits, the families may recoup their damages for medical bills and lost wages.
 The lawsuit can also hold those responsible parties accountable for the pain and suffering that was caused due to negligence.

-If your child was born with birth injuries due to the use of forceps, then contact the attorneys at Raynes Lawn Hehmeyer immediately.
+If your child was born with birth injuries due to the use of forceps, then contact the Philadelphia Birth Injury Attorneys at Raynes & Lawn immediately.
 You will learn about your legal options for filing a medical malpractice lawsuit.

 Why Are Forceps Used?